Threshold transient growth as a criterion for turbulent mean profiles: Discussion

-In this study we have attempted to dissect the recent observation made in \cite{Lozano-Duran21} (LD21) that viable streamwise-averaged flows in minimal channels achieve a threshold level of rapid transient growth.
+In this study we have attempted to dissect the recent observation made in \cite{Lozano-Duran21} that viable streamwise-averaged flows in minimal channels achieve a threshold level of rapid transient growth.
 By examining a relatively simple two-stage model of primary transient streak growth on a spanwise-invariant mean and then secondary transient growth on the now presumed frozen streaky primary flow, energy gain levels, timescales and the importance of the `push-over' mechanism were all found to be consistent with the results of LD21 at $Re_\tau=180$ in their minimal channel.
-Repeating our analysis for a larger channel using the database of \cite{lee_moser_2015} (LM15) shows that the findings at $\Rt=180$ are essentially unchanged: the primary optimal streak has basically the same structure albeit with a slightly modified spanwise spacing and the secondary growth possible is very similar.
-As in the minimal channel, the DNS data from LM15 suggests that in fact, the most energetic streak has a spanwise spacing roughly twice that of the predicted optimal primary streak and with its higher amplitude, much more secondary energy growth is possible.
-At $\Rt=550$, however, this most energetic streak spacing is found to move closer to the optimal primary, which is unchanged from $\Rt=180$, and their secondary growth properties both decrease and become much more comparable.
-Our conclusion is then that the threshold transient growth for turbulence sustainability decreases going from $\Rt=180$ to $\Rt=550$ but remains driven by the same near-wall streak field.
+Repeating this analysis for a larger channel at $\Rt=180$ using the database of \cite{lee_moser_2015} (LM15) reveals a discrepancy between the predicted optimal primary streak and the observed streak of largest energy, with latter producing most secondary growth on account of its larger amplitude.
+This situation is repeated at $\Rt=550$ but now the optimal streak and the most energetic streak have comparable spanwise spacing and the secondary growth possible on each is very similar albeit decreased from the $\Rt=180$ predictions.